 On December 3, 2023, AAG and HHI announced they had entered into an agreement under which Alaska would acquire and merge with Hawaiian.
-On September 18, 2024, the parties closed their Merger Agreement.
+On September 18, 2024, following approval of the transaction by the Department of Transportation, the parties closed their Merger Agreement.